FJRubio67/ShortCourseParamSurvival/README.md

 ##  Net Survival Analysis: Parametric Models

-The slides for Lecture II can be found at [Lecture II](https://drive.google.com/file/d/1XbUBMegGNMcwWg5yy7Ec9wDk7P6ivaLF/view?usp=share_link).
+The slides for this lecture are in the file `Lecture2.pdf`.

 The aims of this lecture are: